Habitat management, Habitat restoration

 Learn more about sagebrush

-habitat this project will support mesic restoration, invasive annual grass treatments, removal of conifer, and fuel break establishment.
+habitat.
+This project will support mesic restoration, invasive annual grass treatments, removal of conifers, and fuel break establishment.
+This project aims to improve sagebrush lands managed by the two Tribes of southern Idaho and Northern Nevada.

 Partners